Pottery made to order | repair and restoration studio in Southern Delaware

 The Last Staples Repair Person - China

-Reversing Staple Repair Implementing a Seamless Repair
+Staple Repair to a Seamless Repair

 The antique Chinese below arrived for repair requiring to remove the old staples / rivets repairs and re-restore it seamlessly using current and modern process and materials.